In 1911, British explorer Robert Falcon Scott and Norwegian explorer Roald Amundsen both aimed to be the first to reach the South Pole.

 Scott recruited men from his original Antarctic voyage and from Ernest Shackleton’s ship Nimrod, which had recently returned from the Antarctic.
 His crew included naval seamen, scientists and paying members.
 His ship Terra Nova sailed from Cardiff on 15 June 1910.

-Roald Amundsen was a respected Norwegian explorer who was determined to beat the Brits and be the first to reach the South Pole.
-He kept his plans to head south very secret - he had originally planned to head north, but upon hearing that the north pole had been reached, changed his mission.
+Roald Amundsen was a respected Norwegian explorer who was determined to beat the British expedition and be the first to reach the South Pole.
+He kept his plans to head south very secret - he had originally planned to head north, but upon hearing that the North Pole had been reached, changed his mission.

 Scott left his base camp with his team to the Pole on 1 November 1911.
 He finally reached the South Pole on 17 January 1912, disappointed to learn that Amundsen had beaten him to it.
 The tortuous return journey was faced with stoicism and dignity.
 Weak from exhaustion, hunger and extreme cold, his last diary entry is dated 29 March 1912.
 He died in his tent alongside two of his men.